chitwitgit/AIST2010RHYTHMGAME/readme.md

 #### Using python (virtualenv)
 If you prefer using `python` and `virtualenv`, follow these steps:

-1. Create a new virtual environment (optional but recommended):
+1. Create a new virtual environment :
    ````bash
    python3 -m venv rhythmgame